 The emissions of gaseous and particulate pollutants by the engine shall be determined on the WHTC and WHSC test cycles, as described in paragraph 7.
-The measurement systems shall meet the linearity requirements described in paragraph 9.2. and the performance requirements described in paragraph 9.3.
-Annex 3 describes the recommended analytical systems for the gaseous pollutants and the recommended particulate sampling systems.
+The measurement systems shall meet the linearity requirements described in paragraph 9.2. and the specifications described in paragraph 9.3.
+Appendix 3 describes the recommended analytical systems for the gaseous pollutants and the recommended particulate sampling systems.

-Other systems or analyzers may be approved by the type approval or certification authority, if it is found that they yield equivalent results in accordance with paragraph 5.1.1.
+Other systems or analysers may be approved by the type approval authority, if it is found that they yield equivalent results in accordance with paragraph 5.1.1.